microsoft/app-innovation-workshop/Walkthrough Guide/04 Data Storage/README.md

 #### 2.3.2 Add Storage Queue

 Now that we have added Containers for uploaded photos, we use another Storage Type of Azure Storage Accounts: Storage Queues.
 Those are simple message queues that can handle any kind of information and saves them until they got processed.
-Although we do not need the Storage Queue for the image upload directly, it will become important later at this workshop and it is a good time to create it now.
+Although we do not need the Storage Queue for the image upload directly, it will become important later in this workshop and it is a good time to create it now.

 ![Add Storage Queue](Assets/AddStorageQueue.png)